Will visit landfill sites in next 3 months: Delhi Mayor Shelly Oberoi | Politics

 Oberoi defeated BJP candidate Rekha Gupta by 34 votes to emerge victorious in the mayoral polls that took place on Wednesday after much delay since the high-stakes civic polls and after three previous failed attempts to hold the election to the top post.

-Later, addressing media in her office, she fielded a few questions before moving back to the House to chair the conduct of the election for the deputy mayor of Delhi.
+The previous meetings held on January 6 and 24, and February 6 were adjourned without electing the mayor and deputy mayor.
+Later, addressing the media in her office, she fielded a few questions before moving back to the House to chair the conduct of the election for the deputy mayor of Delhi.

+The Aam Aadmi Party's Aaley Mohammad Iqbal defeated the BJP's Kamal Bagri by a margin of 31 votes to become the deputy mayor of Delhi.

 ''The 10 guarantees that CM Arvind Kejriwal has given to people, and the dreams that he has foreseen for Delhi, we will work on them,'' the AAP leader said, when asked what will be her priorities as a mayor.